 - Always check your manufacturer’s maintenance instructions.
 This will have a list of basic do’s and don’ts particularly around the safe use of your Mobility scooter.

-Always check the section in your user manual describing battery maintenance.
+Batteries are a vital part of any electric propulsion system, and mobility scooters are no exception to this rule.
+To make sure your mobility scooter motor is in optimal driving condition, always check the section in your user manual describing battery maintenance.
 Acid batteries need to be kept dry and clean.
 Gel batteries as above.

 - Charge your scooter batteries regularly.

 - Batteries lose their capacity to hold charge over time depending on the use and daily maintenance.
-Always check your battery indicator before using your mobility scooter.
+Always check your battery indicator before using your mobility scooter

 Cleaning & damage